yflimo/hello-world/lab04-17-Vectorization.md

 ## 4.4 Operations on Vectors
 Let's explore some operations using vectors.
 ### 4.4.1 Indexing
 Elements of vectors can be accessed via indexing and slicing.
 NumPy provides a very complete set of indexing and slicing capabilities.
-We will explore only the basics needed for the course here.
-Reference Slicing and Indexing for more details.

 **Indexing** means referring to an element of an array by its position within the array.